-functional program and initiative development, implementation, and assessment, and ESG acts as a conduit between groups.
+All management functions aid in the assessment, development, review of climate-related risks, and implementation of mitigation strategies.
+These groups work together on cross-functional program and initiative development, implementation, and assessment, and ESG acts as a conduit between groups.

 Compliance Committee: The cross-functional Compliance Committee oversees Intuitive's compliance with applicable laws, including those related to ESG.
-It is led by our General Counsel and Chief Compliance Officer and is responsible for the development, implementation, maintenance, and administration of our compliance programs.
-The committee meets guarterly (and more frequently as needed), and oversees our codes, policies, training and education requirements, standards, ComplianceLine hotline, investigations, and corrective actions.
-It ensures that compliance risks or alleged violations are appropriately evaluated, escalated, and addressed.
+It is led by our chief legal and compliance officer and is responsible for the development, implementation, maintenance, and administration of our compliance programs.

+The committee meets quarterly (and more frequently as needed), and oversees:

+- Codes, policies, training and education requirements

+- Compliance standards

+- Navex EthicsPoint hotline

+- Investigations and corrective actions

+The Compliance Committee ensures that compliance risks or alleged violations are appropriately evaluated, escalated, and addressed.
 The committee regularly reports to our Audit Committee.

-Section 2: Climate-related strategy
+Section 2.
+Climate-Related Strategy

-a) Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.
+2a) Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.

-Climate related risks Short term: (0-3 years):
+Climate related risks

+Short term: (0-3 years):

-- Physical risk from extreme weather patterns: Extreme weather presents a risk to operations at Intuitive site locations as well as direct and indirect material suppliers.
+- i.
+Physical risk from extreme weather patterns: Extreme weather presents a risk to operations at Intuitive site locations as well as direct and indirect material suppliers.
 The threat of hurricanes, wildfires, or severe weather all have the capacity to disrupt critical supply chain elements.
 We expect these extreme weather events will increase both in severity and frequency and remain a medium- and long-term risk to Intuitive.
 In the U.S., our operations and suppliers are subject to risk of hurricanes, drought, wildfire smoke, and air quality issues.
-In Europe, our regional offices are susceptible to extreme weather (cold); and in Mexicali, our location is susceptible to extreme weather (heat) and drought. - Supply chain production capacity risk from regulations in supply chain: New and/or stronger air quality and emissions standards present potential challenges to our supply chain.
-These regulations may require direct and/or indirect material suppliers to reduce or even halt production on certain high-emission products to ensure compliance.
-This presents a risk to our supply chain if the sourcing of this product/component is constrained or sourced from a single source, particularly acute for sterilization suppliers in California. - Financial risk from increased raw materials costs and subsequent pressure on profit margins caused by climate-related factors (energy cost): There are a variety of upward pressures on cost and margins stemming from climate-related factors.
-Energy costs have increased greatly recently, leading to significant uplifts in the cost of raw materials, transportation, and general operations.
-These costs must be either absorbed into margins or passed to the end customer, which presents a cascading effect through our entire supply chain.

-• Market risk driven by changing investor and customer behavior attributed to perceived climate risk: Some investors and customers are placing new or increasing emphasis on climate-related considerations when doing business.
+In Europe, our regional offices are susceptible to extreme weather (cold); and in Mexicali, our location is susceptible to extreme weather (heat) and drought. - ii.
+Supply chain production capacity risk from regulations in supply chain: New and/or stronger air quality and emissions standards present potential challenges to our supply chain.
+These regulations may require direct and/or indirect material suppliers to reduce or even halt production on certain high emission products to ensure compliance.
+This presents a risk to our supply chain if the sourcing of this product/component is constrained or sourced from a single source, particularly acute for sterilization suppliers in California. - iii.
+Financial risk from increased raw materials costs and subsequent pressure on profit margins caused by climate related factors (energy cost): There are a variety of upward pressures on cost and margins stemming from climate-related factors.
+Energy costs have increased greatly in recent months, leading to significant uplifts in the cost of raw materials, transportation, and general operations.
+These costs must be either absorbed into margins or passed to the end customer, which presents a cascading effect through our entire supply chain. - iv.
+Market risk driven by changing investor and customer behavior attributed to perceived climate risk: Some investors and customers are placing new or increasing emphasis on climate-related considerations when doing business.
 An example of this includes the expectation of carbon reduction initiatives and associated disclosures.
 Investors and customers are increasingly adding climate-risk and climate mitigation as one of their decision criteria.
 If we cannot meet investor expectations, we may face challenges accessing capital and/or share value could decline.